 1. How Does Magento Pricing Work: Magento Pricing Explained

 |Magento Edition||Description||Magento Pricing|

 |Magento Open Source||Free as in “free beer” - the Magento Open Source edition (aka Magento Community edition) is 100% free to use by anyone.
-Developed with the help of the vast Magento community, it's the most popular edition on the market with 83% of all the Magento clients running their stores on Magento Open Source (either Magento 1 or Magento 2).||FREE|
+Developed with the help of the vast Magento community, it's the most popular edition on the market, with 83% of all the Magento clients running their stores on Magento Open Source (either Magento 1 or Magento 2).||FREE|

 |Magento Commerce (Adobe Commerce)||Previously known as a Magento Enterprise edition, Magento Commerce is the advanced version developed by the Magento team.
-You get more cool capabilities (advanced inventory and warehouse management, in-depth admin roles, business intelligence tools) and the tech support of the Magento team.|
+You get more cool capabilities (advanced warehouse and catalog management, in-depth admin roles, business intelligence tools) and the tech support of the Magento team.|

-Magento Commerce is a great choice for large stores with huge workloads and complex business requirements.
+Magento Commerce is a great choice for large eCommerce businesses with huge workloads and complex business requirements.

-As far as Magento Enterprise pricing are concerned, the bottom price is $22,000 for $0-$1,000,000 GSR and the max price is $125,000 for $25,000,000-$50,000,000 GSR.
+|Magento Commerce pricing depends on expected annual Gross Sales Revenue (GSR).
+Magento Enterprise pricing starts at $22,000 for $0-$1,000,000 GSR, and the max price is $125,000 for $25,000,000-$50,000,000 GSR.
 As you can see, the gap in the cost of Magento commerce is significant.
-The more successful your store is, the more you will have to pay.
+The more successful your store is, the higher the Magento Enterprise cost will be.|

-|Magento 2 Commerce Cloud||Basically the same as Magento Commerce but in the cloud.
-Sometimes it makes sense to go for the Cloud edition if you think you can handle the associated costs.||Magento 2 cloud edition pricing is much higher than other options.
-That is because this time you will also get cloud hosting.
-We are looking at $40,000-$190,000 values which are also tied to annual Gross Sales Revenue.|
+|Magento Commerce Cloud (Adobe Commerce Cloud)||Basically, it's the same as Magento Commerce but in the cloud.
+Sometimes, it makes sense to go for the Magento Commerce Cloud edition if you think you can handle the associated costs.||Magento Commerce Cloud pricing is much higher than other options.
+That is because, this time, you will also get cloud web hosting.
+We are looking at $40,000-$190,000 values, which are also tied to annual Gross Sales Revenue.|

 Total cost: None.
-Most of the e-commerce businesses opt for Magento Open Source edition.
-It's fully capable to deal with even high-traffic spikes with no Magento fees for downloading the solution.
-However, if you miss some of the features Magento Commerce editions offer, most of the time you can use an extension to get them.
+Most eCommerce businesses opt for the Magento Open Source eCommerce platform.
+It's fully capable of dealing with even high-traffic spikes with no Magento fees for downloading the solution.
+However, if you miss some of the features Magento Commerce editions offer, most of the time, you can use an extension to get them.

-- creating a solid user experience and design,
+- creating a solid user experience and design;

-- buying and debugging extensions, and
+- buying and debugging extensions;

 - applying various frontend customizations.

-1. User Experience and Design Costs
+2.1 User Experience and Magento Web Design Cost

-Total cost: Depending on your resources, prepare to spend from $50 for a ready-to-use theme to $2,400-$40,000 on custom UX and design solutions.
+Total cost: Depending on your resources, prepare to spend from $50 for a ready-to-use theme to $2,400-$40,000 on custom Magento themes and design solutions.

-2. Third-Party Extensions Costs
+2.2 Third-Party Extensions Costs

 Our clients often ask, "How much does it cost to develop a Magento extension?".
 The pricing depends on specific functions, purposes, and use cases of custom modules.
 Thus, the price range for building the average Magento extension will vary from $2,500 to $5,000, excluding the cost of any design work.

-Total cost: Get ready to spend $1,000-$2,500 to get all the Magento extensions you want.
+Total cost: You’ll need to spend $1,000-$2,500 to get all the Magento extensions you want.
 Make sure you also have 2x-3x of this money for installation, compatibility testing, and bug fixing.
 In total, the budget for this stage should be $2,000-$10,000.

-3. Frontend and Backend Costs
+2.3 Frontend and Backend Costs

 Let’s see what frontend work includes:

-- implementing your custom design and layout,
+- implementing your custom design;

-- integrating extensions into the current design,
+- integrating extensions into the current design;

 - developing new functionality if needed.